Onboarding Options for macOS: Workspace ONE Operational Tutorial

 • If the device has no Token Type, navigate to Devices > Devices Settings > Apple > Device Enrollment Program and click Sync Devices.

-4. Validate the device record has the correct Device Enrollment profile:
+3. Validate the device record has the correct Device Enrollment profile:

 • Navigate to Devices > Lifecycle > Enrollment Status in the Workspace ONE UEM console and change the layout to Custom.

-• Set Staging Mode to Single User Device.
+• Staging Mode: Single User Device

-• Set Account Setup to DON'T SKIP.
+• Account Setup: DON'T SKIP

 • Optionally, set Create New Admin Account to YES and configure Admin Account details for a hidden IT administrator account.